JoelNiklaus/LegalDatasets/finetune/online_terms_of_service/Dataset_Card.md

 ### Dataset Summary

 *"We present the first annotated corpus for multilingual analysis of potentially unfair clauses in online Terms of Service [=ToS].
 The data set comprises a total of 100 contracts, obtained from 25 documents annotated in four different languages: English, German, Italian, and Polish.
-For each contract, potentially unfair clauses for the consumer are annotated, for nine different unfairness categories.
-We show how a simple yet efficient annotation projection technique based on sentence embeddings could be used to automatically transfer annotations across languages."* (Drawzeski et al., 2021)
+For each contract, potentially unfair clauses for the consumer are annotated, for nine different unfairness categories."* (Drawzeski et al., 2021)

 ### Supported Tasks and Leaderboards